This Math Teacher Found a Way to Make $1 Million/Year. Here’s How He Did It

 Where to Host Your Course

 After you decide on a topic for your course, the next question is where to host it.
 How will customers find out about it?

-Rob decided to host his course on Udemy, one of the largest online education marketplaces with more than 5 million registered students.
+Rob decided to host his course on Udemy, one of the largest marketplaces for selling online courses with more than 5 million registered students.
 Udemy makes it very easy for instructors to get started, and they handle all the payment processing and video hosting.

 The compromise they’ve come up with is for any customers you as the instructor drive, you get to keep 97% of the revenue, provided they sign-up through your unique tracking link.

 When I built my Kindle Launch course, I decided to host it with Udemy because I didn’t want to get bogged down in the technical details of hosting it myself, and I liked that I would keep the lion’s share of the earnings on students I referred.